michaelwvogel/trumpmask/README.md

 * – WAV files on FAT-formatted SD card
 * – the .ino contained in this repo

-May Trump's life be short.
+May Trump's reign be short.